philc/book-notes/lifestyle/vagabonding - rolf potts.md

 ## Meet your neighbors (chap 6)

-* The experience off vagabonding revolves around the people you meet on the road.
+* The experience of vagabonding revolves around the people you meet on the road.
   * "If you view the world as a predominately hostile place, it will be" wrote Ed Buryn.
 By this same logic, a positive worldview can lead to inspiring, human-centered road experiences.
 * Don't congregate just with people you like: fellow travelers, while easy and rewarding, will be